project289/Lineageos-22-for-S6-EGDE-ZEROLTEXX/README.md

 - **Built by:** [project289](https://github.com/project289) (13 years old)
 - **Build host:** Crave.io cloud DevSpace

----

 ## 🙏 Credits & Source Code

-This ROM would not exist without the hard work of the open‑source community.

 | Component | Source Repository |
 |-----------|-------------------|